 265F,S Economic Statistics.

 An introduction to the basic concepts of probability and statistics.
 Topics include descriptive statistics, probability theory, estimation, hypothesis testing and linear regression.
 Computer laboratory will make use of statistical software packages.
 150 minutes of lecture and 75 minutes of laboratory.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, 102 or consent of instructor.
 No previous experience with computers required.
 Not open to seniors or students who have taken or are concurrently taking Math 253 or Math 352.
-Hagstrom (Fall), Videras (Spring).
+Conover (Fall), Conover, Farshbaf (Spring).

 275F,S Microeconomic Theory.